gregoropmann/GregorOpmannOS/README.md

 *A fairly lightweight XFCE4 Archiso OS for most quick liveboot needs.*

 **!
 This OS is intended for temporary live sessions only.
-Do not use it as a secure daily-driver environment.**
+Do not use it as a secure daily-driver environment. ¡**